Aaron A. Burke

 Near Eastern Languages and Cultures (NELC)

-Archaeology of Warfare; Egyptian Imperialism in Canaan; State Formation; Complex Society; Bronze and Iron Age Levant
+Bronze and Iron Age Levant; Archaeology of Warfare; Egyptian Imperialism in Canaan; Eastern Mediterranean trade in the Bronze Age

 Aaron Burke's interests and publications range from studies of warfare in the ancient Near East, to Egyptian imperialism in Canaan, historical biblical archaeology, and Amorite society and economy during the second millennium BC.